harenlin/SWE262P-Exercises/ex9/README.md

  I just change the value of these 5 characters whenever I encounter them.
 However, `U` cannot be transformed to another character (the listed leet are all more than 1 char), so the transformed leet for `U` is still `U`.
-By the way, since the spec didn't mention we need to filter the stop words, so the code does not move out stop words.
+By the way, since the spec didn't mention we need to filter the stop words, so the code optionally move out stop words.

 ## Code Author
 Hao-Lun Lin (laolunl@uci.edu)